Locally normal subgroups of totally disconnected groups. Part I: General theory: Some radicals of locally compact groups

 Let $N$ be a closed normal subgroup of $G$ such that $G/N$ is $\mcC$-semisimple.
 Then by the profinite case of the theorem, we have $N \ge \R_\mcC(U)$ for every open compact subgroup $U$ of $G$; this ensures that $RN/N$ is a discrete normal subgroup of $G/N$.
 But $G/N$ has trivial quasi-centre, so all discrete normal subgroups are trivial.
 Thus $N \ge R$.
 We have now shown that property (ii) holds, which is clearly a characterisation of the $\mcC$-regular radical.

 Given an open compact subgroup $V$ of $G$, then the $V \cap R$ is $\mcC$-regular in $V$ by the profinite case of the theorem.
 Hence $R$ is $\mcC$-regular in $G$.
-The fact that $G/R$ is $\mcC$-semisimple then ensures that $R$ is the largest $\mcC$-regular closed normal subgroup of $G$.\end{proof}
+The fact that $G/R$ is $\mcC$-semisimple then ensures that $R$ is the largest $\mcC$-regular locally normal subgroup of $G$: given $K \le G$ such that $K \not\le R$ and $K$ is locally normal in $G$, then $KR/R$ is non-discrete (since $\QZ(G/R)=1$), so $KR/R \cap UR/R$ is non-trivial for every open compact subgroup $U$ of $G$, but clearly $KR/R$ does not contain any non-trivial locally normal $\mcC$-subgroup of $UR/R$. \end{proof}

 Theorem~\ref{intro:radical} now follows immediately from Theorems \ref{qzinf} and \ref{radtdlc}.

 Theorem~\ref{radtdlc} also has the following consequence:

 \begin{cor}Let $G$ be a \tdlc group.
 Then at least one of the following holds: \begin{enumerate}[(i)] \item $G$ is $\VA$-regular; \item there is a closed characteristic normal subgroup $R$ of $G$ such that $G/R$ is non-discrete and $\VA$-semisimple.\end{enumerate}\end{cor}